 The lightweight and women’s strawweight titles are on the line when the Octagon returns to Phoenix on Saturday

 Can’t get enough boxing and MMA?
 Get the latest in the world of combat sports from two of the best in the business.
-Subscribe to Morning Kombat with Luke Thomas and Brian Campbell for the best analysis and in-depth news, including a complete preview of UFC 274 on Saturday night below.
+Subscribe to Morning Kombat with Luke Thomas and Brian Campbell for the best analysis and in-depth news, including the top storylines to follow this weekend in Phoenix below.

 UFC 274 fight card, odds